WildSight-Wizards/wildlifewatcher/README.md

 VI.
 Requirements <br />
 VII.
 Design Constraints <br />
 VIII.
 High-Level Architecture <br />
 IX.
+Risks
-Selected Topics of Mid-Level Architecture <br />
+X. Selected Topics of Mid-Level Architecture <br />
   Limp-home mode <br />
   The Missing Data Tier <br />
   How we Avoid Firebase Lock-in <br />
   Lean on Data <br />
   ChefTec Integration <br />
-IX.
+XI.
 ADRs <br />
   ADR 1.
 Use of API <br />
   ADR 2.
 Use of healthcheck pattern <br />
   ADR 3.
 Use of API Gateway <br />
   ADR 4.
 Use of Application Gateway <br />
   ADR 5.
 Use of Keyvault <br />
   ADR 6.
 Use of cognitive services <br />
+  ADR 7.
+Use of Azure Policy
+  ADR 8.
+Use of Azure AD

 # Overview